timothyfeng19/PygameLine3dEngine/README.md

 # PygameLine3dEngine
 A simple 3D rendering engine in pygame using lines with basic camera movements.
+Before running, use the command "source .venv/bin/activate" to activate the virtual enviroment.